StuartsProjects/SX12XX-LoRa/examples/SX127x_examples/Examples - Descriptions.md

 Tested on a bare bones ATmega328P board, the current in sleep mode was 2.4uA.

-#### 8\_LoRa\_LowMemory\_TX &emsp; &emsp; &emsp;  &emsp; &emsp; &emsp; (Low Memory folder)
+#### 8\_LoRa\_LowMemory\_TX &emsp; &emsp; &emsp;  &emsp; &emsp; &emsp; (LowMemory folder)

 The program transmits a packet without using a processor buffer, the LoRa device internal buffer is filled direct with variables.
 The program is a simulation of the type of packet that might be sent from a GPS tracker.
-Note that in this example a buffer of text is part of the transmitted packet, this does need a processor buffer which is used to fill the LoRa device internal buffer, if you don't need to transmit text then the uint8_t trackerID[] = "LoRaTracker1"; definition can be omitted.
+Note that in this example a buffer of text is part of the transmitted packet, this does need a processor buffer which is used to fill the LoRa device internal buffer, if you don't need to transmit text then the uint8_t trackerID[] = "loratracker1"; definition can be omitted.

 The matching receiving program '9\_LoRa\_LowMemory\_RX' can be used to receive and display the packet, though the program  '15\_LoRa\_RX\_Structure' should receive it as well, since the packet contents are the same.